soumyaa13/openapi-spec/markdown/README.md

 ## 3. Bill Payment APIs

 ### 3.1 Pay Credit Card Bill API
 Use this API to pay the credit card bill for a customer.
-The process includes activating the service for your agent, onboarding your customer, and completing the bill payment by providing necessary details.
+The process includes onboarding your customer, adding the card number as a beneficiary and completing the bill payment by providing necessary details.

 #### Details
 - **Method:** POST